nativesintech/nativesintech.org/content/posts/partnering-with-coding-dojo.md

 ## How Can you Help?
 (Business)

 If you are a business, NiT is looking for remote-first companies who are open to providing paid internships or jobs to the students after graduation.
-If you are interested in supporting this way then reach out to our email account hello@nativesintech.org and let us know how you would like to support this effort.
+If you are interested in supporting this way then reach out to our email account <a href="mailto:hello@nativesintech.org">hello@nativesintech.org</a> and let us know how you would like to support this effort.

 ## What Now?